menu

 Demographics

-The population of Pray - Emigrant is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.40% of adults in Pray - Emigrant have a bachelor's degree or even advanced degree.
+The citizens of Pray - Emigrant are very well educated compared to the average community in the nation: 39.40% of adults in Pray - Emigrant have a bachelor's degree or even advanced degree.

 The people who call Pray - Emigrant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pray - Emigrant residents report their race to be White, followed by Native American.
 Important ancestries of people in Pray - Emigrant include German, Irish, English, Norwegian, and Scottish.